SensesProject/extreme-events/src/assets/text/en.md

 +++ cat-tropical-cyclone 2

 In contrast to the earlier examples, projections for tropical cyclones are driven by a single impact model.
 However, for every climate model and warming level 100 runs of possible tropical cyclones were executed.
 Unsuprisingly, these runs project similar outcomes.
 Again, we can mostly attribute the apparent variance to the climate models.

-+++ cat-wildfire-title

-## Wildfire glyph(wildfire)

-+++ cat-wildfire-definition

-### Land area

-Annual aggregate of monthly burned land area simulated by global vegetation models.

-### Population

-Total population of burned land area.

-+++ cat-wildfire 1

-For wildfire, discrepancies across climate models are almost neglectable.
-However {two of the impact models}(ORCHIDEE and VISIT) produce vastly different results.
-This is due to {diverging approaches to vegetation modelling}(See [TODO reference to paper supplement, page X-7] for details).

-+++ cat-wildfire 2

-[not sure if we need this one, *it looks quite boring*]

 +++ conclusion